kosl/ihipp-examples/docs/week4.md

 MPI_Get (void *origin_addr, int origin_count, MPI_Datatype origin_datatype, int target_rank, MPI_Aint target_disp, int target_count, MPI_Datatype_target_datatype, MPI_Win win);
 ~~~

 We will understand in depth about the arguments of these functions in the following excercise.
-But before we get into that, another important thing that we need to discuss is the synchronisation.
+But before we get into that, another important thing that we need to discuss is the synchronization.
 If you remember we discussed this concept briefly in the second week when we were learning about the concepts of OpenMP.

 ![One-sided communication](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/D2P2S25.png)

 In one sided communication in MPI, the target process calls the function to create the window in order to give access of its memory to other processes.
 However, in the case of multiple users it is already quite plain to see that if these users try to simultaneously access this data can already lead to some problems.
 For example, lets say two users access the window to put data using the MPI_Put function this is clealry a race condition that needs to be avoided.
-This is where synchronisation comes into the play.
+This is where synchronization comes into the play.
 So in order to avoid this before and after each 'one sided communication' function, i.e., MPI_Get and MPI_Put, we need to use the function

 ~~~c
 MPI_Win_fence (0, MPI_Win win);
 ~~~

-This function actually helps us to synchronise the data in a way that if multiple processes would like to access the same window it makes sure that they go in an order.
+This function actually helps us to synchronize the data in a way that if multiple processes would like to access the same window it makes sure that they go in an order.
 So the program will allow different processes to access the window but it will ensure that it is not happening at the same time.
 So it is important that the one-sided function calls are surrounded by this fence function.

 ## 1.4 E: One sided communication in a ring